 You get first access to your bike on day 1 (administration day) prior to departure on day 2.
 You can test ride the bike and do any minor adjustments to the bike on day 1.
 The bike will remain at the departure point prior to the departure day (day 2).

 How much is donated to charity and community groups?

 Some of the entry fees will be used to pay for catering services provided by charity or community groups along the route.
-Event motorcycles will also be sold at the end of the event and monies raised from these sales will also be donated to a selected charity group(s).
-It is not possible to give an exact percentage for donation because there are fixed and variable expenses for the 2018 event that our suppliers are unable to finalise until closer to the event date and sale prices for the motorcycles vary from year to year.
+Event motorcycles will also be sold at the end of the event and profits raised from these sales will also be donated to a selected charity group(s).
+It is not possible to give an exact percentage for donation because there are fixed and variable expenses for each event that our suppliers are unable to finalise until closer to the event date and sale prices for the motorcycles vary from year to year.
 Nonetheless, we hope to make a total donation in the order of tens of thousands of dollars.

 Can I bring my own Postie Bike?

 The short answer is no. We get one or two phone calls per year asking us this question.
 We have seriously considered the possibility previously, but given the low number of calls for this and the added logistical difficulties, we have decided to continue to provide the motorcycle as part of the entry fee.
 This decision is made to keep our event a premium, full service event.